“The word hydroponics comes from the roots “hydro”, meaning water, and “ponos”, meaning labor.”

 As we enter the world of hydroponics, lets just first see what it all about and why we should seriously take a look at setting up something for our homes.

-Let’s have a Captain Cook at some simple set ups we can all manage at home.
+Let’s have a look at some simple set ups we can all manage at home.

 DWC: Deep Water Culture and BUBBLE BUCKETS

 In a DWC system, a plant’s roots are suspended in a well-oxygenated solution made up of a mixture of water and organic nutrients inside a reservoir or bucket with an air stone attached.

 - Oxygen: Because the roots are submerged in water and not soil (which has macro and micro pores where air resides), the water needs to be well oxygenated, so the plant doesn’t drown, hence an air stone and pump.
 Another way is to utilize a Venturi in the inlet pump.
 This pushes water through a narrow area forcing a Bottle Neck situation, pushing the water through more rapidly and simultaneously, via an air inlet valve, creates a vacuum and draws the outside air in along with the water, making for a simple aeration plug in to your irrigation reservoir.

 - Water:This is one of the reasons growing hydroponically is so awesome and for those worried about water restrictions – you only use around 5% of the water needed for traditional soil growing during growing and the wastewater, if Organic/Veganic can be used as a foliar spray or drench for you soil pants.
 Salt based you can not reuse the water each feed cycle/reservoir exchange.